K4leri/elysia-standardcrud/README.md

 I add JWT just for more practise and convinient usage of user id from them.
 Also its easy to add some admin (admin here is role that is contains inside JWT) operations.

+To use update and delete operation i should need to get first JWT token via POST /account/login Use the registered phone number and any code that u like.
+On the responce u will get two JWT tokens.
+Set header "Authorization" with your token and then u will access to update\delete operations.